-The Print Composer/Layout window is composed of a canvas, a menu bar, toolbars, and a side pane.
+The Print Composer/Layout window is composed of a menu bar, toolbars, a canvas, and a side pane.

 The canvas is where we see the actual layout of the map we are going to create.
 This is where we add images, texts, legends, etc.